gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 # Tidyverse data wrangling

-The [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/) are designed to work together to make common data science operations more user friendly.
+[Tidyverse](https://www.tidyverse.org/packages/) is a suite of packages that are incredibly useful for working with data. are designed to work together to make common data science operations more user friendly.
 The packages have functions for data wrangling, tidying, reading/writing, parsing, and visualizing, among others.
-We will explore the basic syntax for working with these packages, as well as, specific functions for data wrangling with the 'dplyr' package and data visualization with the 'ggplot2' package.

 ![](img/tidyverse_website.png)

 ## Tidyverse basics

-The Tidyverse suite of packa

 **Two important new concepts in tidyverse that we will focus on are pipes and tibbles**.